ross-nayler/rmb-technical-assessment/README.md

 ### Data Structure Overview:

-This section will briefly describe the more important data structures used in the bond calculator.
+This section will briefly outline the more important data structures used in the bond calculator.

 `Bond`: